sahkirteke/allSpringWorks/README.md

 # allSpringWorks

-## These projects inculude all my spring framework works
+## These projects include all my spring framework works

 ### Contents